 The Series A Preferred Stock is not redeemable by us prior to November 30, 2026 except under circumstances intended to preserve our qualification as a REIT and except upon the occurrence of a Change of Control (as defined in the articles supplementary).
 On and after November 30, 2026, we may, at our option, redeem the Series A Preferred Stock, in whole or in part, at any time or from time to time, for cash at a redemption price equal to \$25 per share, plus any accumulated and unpaid dividends to, but not including, the date fixed for redemption.
-In addition, upon the occurrence of a Change of Control occurred, for cash at a redemption price of \$25 per share, plus any accumulated and unpaid dividends to, but not including, the date fixed for redemption.
+In addition, upon the occurrence of a Change of Control, we may, at our option, redeem the Series A Preferred Stock, in whole or in part on, or within 120 days after, the first date on which such Change of Control occurred, for cash at a redemption price of \$25 per share, plus any accumulated and unpaid dividends to, but not including, the date fixed for redemption.